marshmallow-code/webargs/docs/upgrading.rst

         ...

-This also allows you to write code which passes the unknown parameters through, like so:
+This also allows usage which passes the unknown parameters through, like so:

 .. code-block:: python